Learn How To Create A Positive Culture

 Peer Leaders

-The Social Network Health approach focuses on these goals:
+The Networks of Support approach focuses on these goals:

 Maximize protective bonds across school populations by increasing opportunities for group cohesion including integrated youth–adult networks and promoting the influence of youth with healthy coping skills.